Why you can trust The Zebra

 How to find affordable homeowners insurance in Reno

 One of the most important aspects of homeownership is home insurance.
 It covers your dwelling — and the personal property within it — against a variety of perils, including fire, theft, vandalism, or wind damage.
-With the relative frequency of such perils -- and the high cost of rebuilding or repairing damages to a home -- obtaining homeowners insurance is a smart investment.
+With the relative frequency of such perils — and the high cost of rebuilding or repairing damages to a home — obtaining homeowners insurance is a smart investment.
+The average homeowners policy costs $78 per month in Reno, Nevada.
+This is significantly less than the national average monthly cost of home insurance.

 What you pay for homeowners insurance depends on many factors.
 This can include the overall value of your house, the value of your personal belongings, and the materials that were used when building your home.
 The location of your dwelling can also play a large role in how much you pay for home insurance.
 Some geographic areas are susceptible to perils such as hail, wildfires, pipe freezes, volcanoes, and other hazards.
 These perils can lead to more expensive homeowners insurance rates.
 Discover more about what a home insurance policy covers.